Why 99 out of 100 Businesses Never reach $10 Million in Revenue & How to Become the 1 that Does!Dec 17, 2022

 Alignment: Your business’ Messaging and Positioning

 The alignment section is a high priority regardless of your business’s size.
 It’s central to your company’s message, its position, and its differentiation from competing companies.
-It all centres on solving a particular problem for your customers and prospects.
+It all centers on solving a particular problem for your customers and prospects.

 The key questions supposed to be answered by this section are: